 In order to cook with caramel, you first must make it.
 There are two methods for making caramel—dry or wet.
 Dry caramel is made simply by heating sugar until it liquefies.
 Wet caramel is made by combining sugar with water before heating to the point of caramelization.

 Whichever method used, the sugar must be stirred constantly to prevent hot spots that can quickly pass the point of caramelization and end up burned.
 Making caramel at home can be tricky because of the narrow temperature range in which sugar becomes caramel before it burns.

-Other ingredients–such as butter, milk, or vanilla–can be added to caramel for more flavor and texture.
+Other ingredients, such as butter, milk, or vanilla, can be added to caramel for more flavor and texture.
 These ingredients are usually added after the sugar has caramelized.
 When milk or butter is added before heating the sugar, the milk sugars themselves can caramelize, producing a slightly different flavor and texture.
-Adding milk or butter helps achieve the chewy caramel texture, as opposed to a hard candy.
+Adding milk or butter helps achieve the chewy caramel texture, as opposed to hard candy.